michelc/QuickHtml/readme.md

 ".png", ".txt" or ".xml",
 * they are located in the `src` root, whatever extension they have.

-All other files are restricted files and are not copied to the `dist` folder.
+All other files are restricted files and are not copied to the `docs` folder.

 Note: a "png" file is not copied when there is a "jpg" file with the same name in the same folder.
 In this case, QuickHtml considers the jpeg image is the